dougburks/ohmydebn-docs/docs/documents.md

 LibreOffice is installed to handle common file types like documents and spreadsheets.

-For PDF files, Evince is the default PDF viewer.
-If you need to annotate a PDF, you can use the included Xournal++.
+For PDF files, the included Xournal++ can not only view PDFs but annotate them as well.